PawCorp/walltaker/README.md

 {
   "username": "apple", // The user's name
   "id": 24, // The user's internal ID
-  "online": true, // If the user is online, meaning they have pinged a link recently "links": [ // Public links owned by this user, both online and offline.
+  "set_count": 540, // How many wallpapers this user has set for others "online": true, // If the user is online, meaning they have pinged a link recently "links": [ // Public links owned by this user, both online and offline.
     ... see link response ...
   ],
-  "friend": true, // 🔐 If they are a friend of this session's user, requires Authentication token in header.
+  "authenticated": true, // If this request was authenticated with a api_key successfully "friend": true, // 🔐 If they are a friend of this api_key's user, requires api_key param.
-  "self": false // 🔐 If they are logged in as this session's user, requires Authentication token in header.
+  "self": false // 🔐 If they are logged in as this api_key's user, requires api_key param.
 }
 ```